ROCm/rocprofiler-systems/docs/how-to/instrumenting-rewriting-binary-application.rst

                                     be useful when the application uses Boost libraries and Dyninst is dynamically linked against the same boost libraries
       --internal-library-append      Append to the list of libraries which rocprof-sys treats as being used internally, e.g.
-                                    OmniTrace will find all the symbols in this library and prevent them from being instrumented.
+                                    ROCm Systems Profiler will find all the symbols in this library and prevent them from being instrumented.
       --internal-library-remove [ ld-linux-x86-64.so.2
                                  libBrokenLocale.so.1